-At the nominal head of this unrepresentative external legislature was the Commissioner, a figure whose office changed partway through the period under review.
+The nominal head of this unrepresentative external legislature was the Commissioner, a figure whose office changed partway through the period under review.
 Between 1921 and 1963, the Commissioner was always the deputy minister of the department responsible for northern affairs.
 Thus he was a very senior official with time-consuming responsibilities beyond his role in the North.
-At times administrators found it expedient or necessary to manage an issue through the Council and Commissioner, but, except for the passage of Ordinances concerning local government services, there were generally better ways to get things done.
-In 1965, the post of Commissioner was downgraded to a full-time position held by a lower-level official.
-This commissioner, Bent Sivertz, focussed more on the North, but was a less powerful figure in Ottawa.51
+At times administrators found it expedient or necessary to manage an issue through the Council and its commissioner, but, except for the passage of ordinances concerning local government services, there were generally better ways to get things done.
+In 1965, the post of commissioner was downgraded to a full-time position held by a lower-level official.
+This commissioner, Bent Sivertz, focused more on the North, but was a less powerful figure in Ottawa.

-Gradually, Council members represented geographical districts and some members were elected in districts that had a large educated population.
-As the elected membership grew, members who were independent of the federal government became more active and the published debates reflect a better sense of some northerners' concerns and diversity.
-In 1965-1966, the Pearson government appointed the Advisory Commission on the Development of Government in the Northwest Territories.
-Its report was only a speed bump on the long road to Nunavut, but by delaying dividing the NWT, it offered Inuit the mixed blessings of being administered from Yellowknife instead of from Ottawa.
-At the time this commission offered the cautious men in Ottawa a short-term vision of how to prepare the NWT "not [for] provincehood but [for] the means of growth to provincehood," with decentralization as an achievable goal and division as merely a distant possibility.52 The importance of this to the evolution of the official mind is that the Commission recommended removing the legislature and some of the administrative machinery from Ottawa.
-It proposed to rename the Council as the
+Gradually, Council members came to represent geographical districts, and some members were elected in districts that had large educated populations.
+As the elected membership grew, members who were independent of the federal government became more active, and the published debates reflect a better sense of some northerners' concerns and diversity.
+In 1965- 1966, the Pearson government appointed the Advisory Commission on the Development of Government in the Northwest Territories.
+Its report was only a speed bump on the long road to Nunavut, but by delaying division of the NWT, it offered Inuit the mixed blessings of being administered from Yellowknife instead of from Ottawa.
+At the time Carruthers offered the cautious lowed to elect three of approximately eight members.
+The role of the Council is usually either ignored or misrepresented in memoirs and histories of this period.
+For a good summary, especially with regards to the mining districts of the western Arctic, see K. Rae, The Political Economy of the Canadian North (Toronto: University of Toronto Press, 1967), pp. 34-40.
+Gordon Robertson described his duties as Commissioner in Memoirs of a Very Civil Servant (Toronto: University of Toronto Press, 2000), pp. 146-64.